Denniskaninu/lux-g-modern-store/ADMIN_GUIDE.md

 -   **Total Revenue**: The total amount of money earned from all sales.
 -   **Total Profit**: The total profit made after subtracting the buying price of goods from the selling price.
 -   **Sales**: The total number of individual sales transactions.
+-   **Net Worth (Cost)**: The total value of your entire inventory based on what you paid for it (Buying Price).
+-   **Net Worth (Potential)**: The total potential revenue you could make if you sold all your current stock at its selling price.

 ---